joeycurran/GitRepoVis/README.md

 ![exampleOne](docs/GitHubEdit1.gif)

+The Graphs included in the site was implimented using D3.js a library used for graphing data. the graphs are shown on the screen using the graphs button seen under user profile.

 ![exampleTwo](docs/GitHubVisEdit2.gif)

 This site was built using react and redux.
 React for a dynamic and interactive UI and Redux for state management e.g. storing data received from the api.
 The whole site was developed using Typescript which is a strictly typed superset of Javascript that compiles to plain javascript for great portability.